-Role modelling calm adult behaviour -, emotional control, high expectations from all staff.
+Role modelling calm adult behaviour - emotional control, high expectations from all staff.
 Separates the behaviour from the student.
-E.g. maintaining a calm response to challenging behaviour; not matching the level of emotion the student may be displaying e.g. anger
+E.g. maintaining a calm response to challenging behaviour.

 Reward and Recognition - rewards, recognition, praise, motivation, engagement.
 Looks for the positive.
 "You get more of the behaviour you notice the most."
 E.g. a postcard home, who does the student want to make proud?